-Fresh from the summit of Everest in May, Jenn Drummond has now set her sights on K2.
+Fresh from the summit of Everest in May, Jenn Drummond has quickly set her sights on K2.

-The Mother of 7 from Utah USA is aiming to climb the ‘second seven summits’ so we will follow her progress with interest with this diary of events…
+The Mother of 7 from Utah USA is aiming to climb the ‘second seven summits’ so we followed her progress with interest with this diary of events…

 “Human kindness goes so far, and is something the world could use more of.

 When we got to camp 2 (I was the first to arrive), we found all of our tents were destroyed by wind.
 We had to build new tents and re-establish platforms for them.

 “By the grace of God, lakpa Sherpa owns Pioneer Mountaineering.
 The amount of empathy and kindness he showed brought me to tears.
 His tents were established, he made me tea, gave me a glass of coke, gave me hot water bottles to hold to get warm, AND made me a freeze dried meal.

 “When pieces of our world are out of our control, it’s humbling to be shown kindness and compassion.
 We’re all one and there is no place to be selfish when aiming for a shared goal.